Dauri Moreta: Pittsburgh Pirates

 On November 18, 2022, Moreta was traded to the Pittsburgh Pirates in exchange for Kevin Newman.
 He made 55 relief outings for the Pirates in 2023, recording a 3.72 ERA with 76 strikeouts across 58 innings pitched.

 On March 16, 2024, Moreta was placed on the 60–day injured list with a ligament injury in his pitching elbow.
 He did not play in a game in 2024, and made rehab appearances with the Single-A Bradenton Marauders and Triple-A Indianapolis Indians during the early stages of the 2025 season.
 On June 16, 2025, Moreta was activated from the injured list.
 On September 25, he was optioned back to Indianapolis.
-In 18 appearances for Pittsburgh, Moreta posted a 1-1 record and 3.24 ERA with 19 strikeouts across 16 2/3 innings pitched.
+In 18 appearances for Pittsburgh, Moreta posted a 1–1 record and 3.24 ERA with 19 strikeouts across 16 2/3 innings pitched.
 He was designated for assignment by the Pirates on November 18.
+On November 21, Moreta was non-tendered by Pittsburgh and became a free agent.

+Hanshin Tigers

+On December 19, 2025, Moreta signed with the Hanshin Tigers of Nippon Professional Baseball.